donejs/donejs/docs/guide.md

 npm install bit-tabs --save
 ```

-Normally `bit-tabs` automatically loads its own styles.
-Since we want to use the Bootstrap tabs styles we want will import `bit-tabs/unstyled` the same way as we did with Bootstrap already.
-Let's also add some markup with those tabs. `src/index.stache` then looks like this:
+We will import the tabs custom elements without the styles from `bit-tabs/unstyled` the same way as we did with Bootstrap already.
+Let's also add some markup using those tabs. `src/index.stache` then looks like this:

 ```html
 <html>